Azure/azure-functions-openapi-extension/docs/integrate-with-apim.md

 ## Create Azure Function App ##

-Please refer to [the Azure Function app with the Open API extension enabled](docs/enable-open-api-endpoints.md).
+Please refer to [the Azure Function app with the OpenAPI extension enabled](docs/enable-open-api-endpoints.md).
 Once the Function app is deployed to Azure, make sure you can generate `swagger.json` document on-the-fly.

 ![swagger.json on Azure][image-11]